StefTN/cldemo-vagrant_quagga/README.md

 ### Managing the VMs in the Topology
 The topology built using this Vagrantfile does not support `vagrant halt` or `vagrant resume` for in-band devices.
-This means that in order to keep your configuration across Vagrant sessions, you should either save your configuration in a repository using an automation tool such as Ansible, Puppet, or Chef (preferred) or use the hypervisor's halt and resume functionality.

-For VirtualBox, these commands are:
+To resume working with the demos at a later point in time, use the hypervisor's halt and resume functionality.
+In Virtualbox this can be done inside of the GUI by powering off (and later powering-on) the devices involved in the simulation or by running the following CLI commands:

     * VBoxManage controlvm leaf01 poweroff
     * VBoxManage startvm leaf01 --type headless

+When using the libvirt hyperviser
+    * libvirt suspend cldemo-vagrant_leaf01
+    * libvirt resume cldemo-vagrant_leaf01

+### Preserving configuration
+In order to keep your configuration across Vagrant sessions, you should either save your configuration in a repository using an automation tool such as Ansible, Puppet, or Chef (preferred) or alternatively copy the configuration files off of the VMs before running the "vagrant destroy" command to remove and destroy the VMs involved in the simulation.

 Factory-reset a device
 ----------------------